procoude/limesurvey-plugin-pushboost/README.md

 The notifications will be send via mail which is the most convenient way since the administrator does not have to log in to get the information.
 For the time-dependent notifications, further configurations of a cron job is necessary.

+## How to use it

+## How to use it

+To use this Plugin, you can either download PushBoost in one zip file and then unzip it in your LimeSurvey installation.
+Or, if you prefer, you can use GitHub and fork LotteryBoost via GIT to use it.
+At the end, make sure that you activate the PluginManager in your Limesurvey settings.

+Via ZIP dowload

+    Get the PushBoost file and unzip it
+    Move the file included to plugins/limesurvey-plugin-lotteryboost directory

+Via GIT

+    Go to your LimeSurvey Directory
+    Clone in plugins/limesurvey-plugin-lotteryboost directory

 ## How it works

     1. LimeSurvey Event        PushBoost is activated